RageAgainstThePixel/upload-google-play-console/README.md

 > [!TIP]
 > This example assumes you are using `google-github-actions/auth` to authenticate to [Google Cloud via Workload Identity Federation with a Service Account](#setup-google-cloud-authentication-via-workload-identity-federation-with-a-service-account).
 Adjust accordingly if you are using a different authentication method.
 >
-> It is possible to pass your own service account credentials file path via the `service-account-credentials-path` input or `GOOGLE_APPLICATION_CREDENTIALS` environment variable instead of using `google-github-actions/auth`.
+> It is possible to pass your own service account credentials file path via the `service-account-credentials` input or `GOOGLE_APPLICATION_CREDENTIALS` environment variable instead of using `google-github-actions/auth`.

 ```yaml
 jobs: